 Some of the must-see attractions are the Statue of Liberty, Metropolitan Museum of Art (the Met), Empire State Building, and Brooklyn Bridge.
 Also, you can’t miss Central Park and the High Line to get a totally different perspective of the concrete jungle.
 Oh, and don’t forget to see a Broadway show!

 I could write much more about NYC, but I think you already get the point that it’s one of the most bustling, action-packed cities in the world.
 Be sure to plan your itinerary carefully, as there’s so much to see and do.
-Make every second count!
+Whether you’re planning to visit NYC with kids or on a romantic getaway, make every second count!

 29. The Berkshires, Massachusetts